 You've come to the right place if you want to brush up on your history.
 George Washington didn't lead this country to freedom just so we would have to stand outside in the cold to appreciate all his hard work.
 Mount Vernon's bevy of historic activities stay nice and warm year-round so you can concentrate on George's fascinating history and not surviving the brutal winter like he had to do at Valley Forge.
 Nearby you'll find another Founding Father's home - George Mason's Gunston Hall, that also has plenty to do indoors as you learn about the man who's writings inspired America's Bill of Rights.

 Golf?
 In winter?
-Yes please!
-The temperatures at Topgolf is typically 20 - 30 degree warmer than what it feels like outside because they were smart enough to equip their rentable bays with heaters that will keep you warm and toasty while you're pretending you're at Pebble Beach.
+Yes, please!
+The temperatures at Topgolf are typically 20 - 30 degrees warmer than what it feels like outside because they were smart enough to equip their rentable bays with heaters that will keep you warm and toasty while you're pretending you're at Pebble Beach.
 The premise of Topgolf is that players hit microchipped golf balls at targets on an outfield.
 Just picture a larger-than-life-sized outdoor dartboard - but for golf.
 And for a little friendly rivalry, the high-tech balls instantly score each shot's accuracy and distance.

 Flight Trampoline Park is a venue that features over 50 trampolines, the famous angled wall trampolines, and a series of launching decks from different heights.
 During this thing called open jump, there are no age restrictions and any and all jumpers are welcome.
 Jumpers who are not taller than 46 inches must jump in our kiddie court.
 Open jump time slots on Friday, Saturday, and Sunday book up fast!
 Please pre-purchase your tickets online to reserve your flight time (2-3 days in advance) - and you have to be at least 13 for your adults to drop you off to bounce by yourself.